jasongaylord/SpaacedOut/README.md

 # Welcome to the SpaacedOut Jekyll Theme
-Over the past several days I've been working on creating a new theme for Jekyll, called SpaacedOut.
-You can see the full details of this theme at
-[jasongaylord/SpaacedOut](https://github.com/jasongaylord/SpaacedOut).
-This theme is a mashup of the 2019 version of [JasonGaylord.com](https://www.jasongaylord.com), the [Haacked theme](https://github.com/haacked/hackbar), and the [plainwhite theme](https://github.com/thelehhman/plainwhite-jekyll).
+Here's a new, responsive GitHub Pages and Jekyll theme called SpaacedOut.
+You can see the full details of this theme at [jasongaylord/SpaacedOut](https://jasong.us/2ywUm3C).
+This theme is a mashup of the 2019 version of [JasonGaylord.com](https://jasong.us/2SHDm1C), the [Haacked theme](https://jasong.us/2SItEvN), and the [plainwhite theme](https://jasong.us/2WxMoPJ).

 This theme has several features enabled by default: